MicrosoftDocs/power-platform/power-platform/guidance/expressroute/planning-expressroute.md

 region; ExpressRoute Premium is required to offer multi-geo access from a single ExpressRoute connection point.
-This would be relevant if, for example, a customer had US-based offices and European offices, all using a single Power Platform environment.
-If the customer’s Power Platform tenant is deployed in the US, their ExpressRoute circuit in Europe needs to be the Premium SKU.
-If their Power Platform tenant is in Europe, their US circuit would need to be Premium.
+This would be relevant if, for example, a customer had US-based offices and European offices, all using a single Microsoft Power Platform environment.
+If the customer’s Microsoft Power Platform tenant is deployed in the US, their ExpressRoute circuit in Europe needs to be the Premium SKU.
+If their Microsoft Power Platform tenant is in Europe, their US circuit would need to be Premium.

 #### Avoiding asymmetric routing